 This painting, Siren in Full Moonlight, debuted in 1940, as yet another Delveux nude.
 Belgian painter Paul Delveux took a lot of heat for his naked sirens.
 But nudity’s a mere footnote to their alien features.
 These are not women.
 Does their unclothed status even matter?
 They appear unreal.
 Delveux’s mermaid lacks the warmth and tenderness of a human woman.
 We can’t make sexual assumptions about her.
-She’s a mysterious being – beyond sex.
+She’s a mysterious being – a siren in full moonlight – beyond sex.
 But Delveux’s contemporaries did assume this.
 They called him controversial.
 Because his women were nude, they were labeled obscene.

 Delveux’s mermaid graces the center of Siren in Full Moonlight.
 In this position, she points out that the biggest mystery of all is right now.
 There she sits, brazen, naked, full blown.
 But we still can’t truly know her.
 She might not even be real.
 Mermaids aren’t.
 The fantastical portraits Paul Delveux paints create another kind of present moment.
 They lift us out of reality.
 We’re taken to another place.
 But we’re still standing in the same moment – the right now.
 The painting tells us the present’s actually as much a mystery as our unknown future.
 We don’t know as much about our current life as we might think.

 - Paul Delveux was born in 1897 Belgium.

 - An Architecture student, Delveux became a painter after failing the math exam required to be an architect.

 - Sensitive to criticism, Delveux destroyed many gorgeous early works.